-The short answer: there’s not one route that is better than the others.
+The short answer is there’s not one route that is better than the others.
 All three are special in their own way and it really depends on what you’re looking for.
 Your experience may vary greatly depending what time of year you go (the weather is highly unpredictable), your endurance and your desire to camp / rough it.
 You could have four perfect bluebird days, or you could end up battling 60 mph winds and severe downpours.
 But that uncertainty is all part of the fun, right?
 That’s a challenge you face with any big adventure.

 Without further ado, here are the pros, cons and “need to knows” of the Inca Trail, the W trek and O circuit in Torres del Paine, Patagonia.